zzhimin/ngx-ng-zorro-formly/README.md

-# ngx-zorro-formly
+# NgxNgZorroFormly
-This is the ng zoro theme UI for ngx formally
+This is the ng zoro theme UI for ngx formly